 Pontiac Illinois Medical Malpractice Lawyers

-If you, or your loved one, have been injured or harmed by medical malpractice while residing as a patient at OSF Saint James - John W Albrecht Medical Center, call the Rosenfeld Injury Lawyers law firm.
+If you, or your loved one, have been injured or harmed by medical malpractice while residing as a patient at OSF Saint James - John W Albrecht Medical Center, call the Rosenfeld Injury Lawyers LLC law firm.
 Our experienced Pontiac personal injury attorneys provide victims of medical malpractice the legal representation they need against all those who caused them harm.

 Our law firm can offer numerous legal options on how to proceed to obtain the financial compensation your family deserves and file all the necessary paperwork and documentation in the appropriate courthouse.
 In Livingston County, the courthouse is located at: